Shopify/liquid/_filters/concat.md

 - potatoes
 ```

-You can string together `concat` filters to join more than two arrays:
+You can string together multiple `concat` filters to join more than two arrays.

 <p class="code-label">Input</p>
 ```liquid